SimpleFinance/simplespec/README.md

-Simplespec
+simplespec
 ==========

 *No seriously, keep it simple.*

-Simplespec is a thin layer of convenience over [JUnit](http://www.junit.org/), the most commonly-used test framework on the JVM.
+**simplespec** is a thin layer of convenience over [JUnit](http://www.junit.org/), the most commonly-used test framework on the JVM. simplespec was originally written by Coda Hale and is now maintained and developed by Simple.

 Requirements